Drink Tea Instead of Alcohol to Wind Down in a Healthy Way

-Deep Relaxation – this tea is for the really stressful days, or if you have a hard time sleeping.
-The deeply relaxing Valerian Root is paired with Lemon Balm, Chamomile, Rose Petals and Dried Strawberries to activate the relax and restore function of the parasympathetic nervous system.
+Deep Relaxation – this tea is for really stressful days, or if you have a hard time sleeping.
+The deeply relaxing Valerian Root is paired with Lemon Balm, Chamomile, and Rose Petals to activate the relax and restore function of the parasympathetic nervous system.

-D’Stress Calming – this adaptogenic herbal tea features the herb Tulsi, also known as Holy Basil, which is famous in Indian herbalism as an elixir of life.
-Overtime Tulsi helps to regulate cortisol production, helping you to feel energized and relaxed throughout the day.
-Read more about this amazing herb on a out blog post: Tulsi, an Herb for Everyday Health and Stamina
+Calming De-Stress Blend – this adaptogenic herbal tea features the herb Tulsi, also known as Holy Basil, which is famous in Indian herbalism as an elixir of life.
+Over time Tulsi helps to regulate cortisol production, helping you to feel energized and relaxed throughout the day.
+Read more about this amazing herb: Tulsi, an Herb for Everyday Health and Stamina

 Banana Chamomile – drinking this delicious and calming tea is like enjoying a sweet treat.
 A combination of calming Chamomile, sweet Rooibos, and delicious Dried Banana and Coconut.

 Thich Nhat Hanh’s Tea Meditation